Frequently Asked Questions

 Minneapolis 2040 calls for allowing more housing options, especially in areas that lack housing choices and access to transit, jobs and goods and services.
 Proposed policies also call for creating and expanding resources to produce and preserve affordable housing and minimizing the displacement of residents.

 How does Minneapolis 2040 propose reducing racial disparities?

 The disparities that exist today are the result of overt and institutionalized racism that has shaped the opportunities available to multiple generations of Minneapolis residents.

 To achieve the goal of reduced disparities, Minneapolis 2040 proposes increasing access to opportunity through a greater diversity of housing types, especially in areas that lack housing options as a result of discriminatory housing policy.

 The City will invest in education, skills training, small business support and other support systems to help residents access opportunities to gain and retain well-paying employment that allows them to grow as individuals.
 Additionally, the City will lead by example, hiring and training a diverse workforce, as well as promoting these practices through its contracts, vendors and other procurement and partnership opportunities.
 There are 35 proposed policies tied to goal of reducing racial disparities.

 When will the policies in Minneapolis 2040 take effect?

-Minneapolis 2040 policies and action steps will not officially be used for City decision making until the Metropolitan Council completes their review, and the City Council and Mayor act to finalize the document - likely at some point in the first half of 2019.
-Until that time, the City's current comprehensive plan should be referenced for questions regarding such things as proposed development and future land use.
+Minneapolis 2040 policies and action steps will take effect January 1, 2020.
+This follows completion of Metropolitan Council review and approval, and the City Council and Mayor's action to finalize the document in October 2019.
+Until January 1, 2020, the City's current comprehensive plan will be referenced for questions regarding such things as proposed development and future land use.